mauricioklein/mauricioklein.github.io/_posts/2016-03-23-how-to-get-juniper-work-on-mint.md

 Every time, after connecting to _VPN_, the _Network Connect_ started correctly, stayed up for 2 seconds and, then... crash unexpectedly!

-I've checked many factors that could lead to such strange behavior, from browser compatibility to Java version running on browser, without success.
+I've checked many factors that could lead to such strange behaviour, from browser compatibility to Java version running on browser, without success.

 # The Solution